cseanburns/semantic_web_development/src/p2-html5-and-the-web.md

 In chapter two, we focus on learning HTML5.
 The goal is to cover:

-- Document metadata
+- Document structure metadata
-- Document structure
+- Section elements
 - Grouping content and inline semantics
 - Embedded content: images and multimedia
 - Tables and forms